abfarhan/Angular-Doc/Angular Notes.md

 ## **How angular application starts**

-- Angular started with main.ts.<br/>
+- Angular starts with main.ts.<br/>
 - Main.ts file is the first code that gets executed.<br/>
 - The job of main.ts is to bootstrap the application.
 It loads everything and controls the startup of the application.<br/>
 - Inside main.ts file angular passes AppModule to the bootstrapModule() method.<br/>